MartinT86/MartinT86.github.io/_posts/PUB_2016-12-10-dot-net-core-mvc.md

     }

 However after reading through the [ASP.NET Core docs](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/intro)
 I found the new tag helpers.
-I was sceptical at first as I've always found html helpers to be pretty useful and didn't particularly consider them needing replacing.
+I was sceptical at first as I've always found html helpers to be useful and didn't particularly consider them needing replacing.

 But now I'm a convert, tag helpers are pretty cool.